HITECHCRIME/HC_OVERVIEW/README.md

 INFJ album.
 2 infjs collab "aye aye, go an extra mile with me and you reach the core"
 - songs based on INFJ character - intuition, feeling, judgement

+Some always need to be attending, somewhere,
+When I'm sitting here white reflecting in my eyes
+They need to prop their stance,
+You see I got nothing to focus on in this room, perfect Now I can feel at peace, room temperature
+39 degrees and feeling heat
+This I N F J went from broke to skates dipped my toes In rage

 [cover] [type of album] [narrative? conceptual? abstract?]

 ### /// HC40_ | ICE7 EP